Senior Creative Producer, Writer & Director,

-I’m an Emmy-winning, flannel-wearing, coffee-guzzling kind of gal who can produce the hell outta some television, if I do say so myself.
+Shannon Vossler is an Emmy-winning, flannel-wearing, chocolate-eating kind of gal who can produce the heck outta some television, film and video.

-From a ridiculous Animal Planet series about cats to a creepy, immersive docuseries about life in the wilderness of Maine, I spent almost a decade dreaming up new series concepts for major cable networks, and bopping back and forth between Boston, New York, and DC to develop millions of dollars worth of content.
-My stint with This Old House Productions/TIME, Inc and the non-profit Homes For Our Troops earned a National Daytime Emmy Award in 2015 for Outstanding Lifestyle Program.
+The first decade of her career was spent dreaming up new series concepts for major cable networks, bopping back and forth between Boston, New York, and DC to develop millions of dollars worth of content.
+Her stint with This Old House Productions/Time Inc and the non-profit Homes For Our Troops earned her a National Daytime Emmy Award in 2015 for Outstanding Lifestyle Program.

 PAST CLIENTS & PARTNERS

 2018 Webby Award Nominee,

 2018 Chicago/Midwest Emmy Winner

 Hope and Healing:

 The challenge here was to provide an ample amount of information for new families, while being personable and reassuring AND reinforcing St. Jude’s expertise and success.
 After talking to many families facing this disease, my solution was to focus on a Success Story and a Success In Progress, interweaving the procedural details with the "spoon full of sugar" storytelling.